SeedWISE: Enterprise training for women DPhil researchers

 Read further alumni testimonials in our 'alumni spotlight' here!

-All additional material will be available on Canvas.
+All additional material will be available on the Canvas learning hub.
 This includes resources discussed in each session, video lessons, exercises and further information for those who want to delve deeper.

 DATE |